DEPO-MEDRONE WITH LIDOCAINE (40MG + 10MG)/ML

 Depo-Medrone® with Lidocaine

-• If you have any further questions please ask your doctor or
+If you have any further questions, ask your

-side effects not listed in this leaflet, tell your doctor or
+side effects not listed in this leaflet.
+See

 4. Possible side effects